-In my previous article, I explained what syslog is and why it’s used.
-In this article, I’m digging into how to configure syslog on network devices.
+Going beyond the question of what is sylog and why it’s used, this article digs into how to configure syslog on network devices.

-The explanations and examples will be a bit Cisco specific, mainly because that’s the gear I’m most familiar with.
-Essentially every modern network device has at least some syslog capabilities, though.
-The ones that don’t support it directly have their own logging consoles that can usually be configured to filter and forward logs on to another centralized syslog server.
+The explanations and examples will be a bit Cisco IOS specific, mainly because that’s the gear I’m most familiar with.
+Essentially every modern network device has at least some syslog capabilities.
+The ones that don’t support it directly have their own logging consoles that can usually be configured to filter and forward logs on to a centralized syslog server.

-In its most basic form, the syslog protocol sends text messages over UDP port 514.
+The syslog protocol sends clear text messages over UDP port 514.
 You can enable basic logging on most Cisco devices using the command “logging IP.”
-In my network, the syslog server’s IP address is 192.168.2.47, so I would type this:
+On my network, the syslog server’s IP address is 192.168.2.47, so I would type this:

 ! logging 192.168.2.47 logging on !

 By default, Cisco devices use a syslog facility code of “local7” for all of their messages.
-As I explained in the previous article, facility codes are just a way of separating messages from different types of devices and from different services.
-Otherwise you can find yourself completely inundated with messages and unable to use them effectively.
+As I explained in the previous article, facility codes are just a way of separating messages from different types of devices and services.
+Otherwise, you can find yourself completely inundated with messages and unable to use them effectively.

 In the previous example, my Cisco device was just configured with the default logging level, which is “informational.”
 This means the device will send all messages to the server that are of level 6 or “higher” (in this case, higher priority means a lower numerical value).

-If I want to see debugging messages as well as all of the higher priority messages, I can use this command:
+Suppose I didn’t want to use those default values, and I only want to send messages of a certain priority or higher.
+If I want to see debugging messages as well as all the higher priority messages, I can use this command:

 ! logging trap debugging !